 Houses of the Holy

-Like every other Zeppelin album, Houses of the Holy has its quota of below-par tunes, but the par level on this album is higher than usual, and even the throwaways have their share of melody and charm.
-Actually melody doesn’t play an important part in ‘The Crunge’, but it’s effective enough as an amusing James Brown pastiche.
+Like every other Zeppelin album, Houses of the Holy has its quota of below-par tunes, but the par level on this album is higher than usual, and even the throwaways have their charms.
+‘The Crunge’ is effective enough as an amusing James Brown pastiche.
 Also clustered in the centre of the album are ‘D’yer Maker’ (say it out loud), a fun reggae tune, and ‘Dancing Days’, a harmless but tuneful piece of pop/rock.

-It’s the other five tracks that bookend the album that all rank as Zep classics.
+The other five tracks all rank as Zep classics.
 Opener ‘The Song Remains The Same’ has a battalion of guitar overdubs from Page and an evocative melody, while ‘Over The Hills And Far Away’ reiterates the mystical folk/hard rock contrast that made ‘Stairway’ so great and is one of Led Zeppelin’s most overlooked tunes.
 It’s the two ballads that are perhaps the album’s standout pieces: ‘The Rain Song’ is drenched in Jones’ beautiful mellotron, while “No Quarter’ is another tour de force dominated with Jones’ atmospheric keyboards, a great Page riff and evocative lyrics about Vikings.
-‘The Ocean’ is just a great straight ahead Zeppelin rocker, except that about two thirds of the way through it breaks into a bizarre a capella doo-wop section, before effortlessly dropping back into its groove.
+‘The Ocean’ is just a great straight-ahead Zeppelin rocker, except that about two-thirds of the way through it breaks into a bizarre a capella doo-wop section, before effortlessly dropping back into its groove.

 Despite trailing off at the end, Physical Graffiti still has more great songs then any other Led Zeppelin album, and it’s easily one of their best, even if its sprawling nature makes it less approachable than their earlier efforts.